ON THIS PAGE: You will learn about the different treatments doctors use for children with AML. Use the menu to see other pages.

-AML and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
+Leukemia and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
 Managing all of these effects is called palliative care or supportive care.
 It is an important part of your child’s care that is included along with treatments intended to slow, stop, or eliminate the cancer.

 Palliative care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of cancer, may receive this type of care.
 And it often works best when it is started right after a cancer diagnosis.
 People who receive palliative care along with treatment for the cancer often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
 Your child may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy or radiation therapy.